 There are many examples of successful companies which have been funded by credit cards.
 For example, Google founders Page and Brin maxed out their credit cards for computers and office equipment, building Google’s first data center in Larry’s dorm.

-Likewise, Under Armour founder, Kevin Plank, accumulated over $40,000 in credit card debt spread across five cards in order to fund his company.
+Likewise, Under Armour founder, Kevin Plank, accumulated over $40,000 in business credit card debt spread across five cards to fund his company.

 Likewise, credit cards are often good to fund short-term cash crises; for example, if you can’t fund payroll since you are waiting for a customer check to arrive and/or clear.